STUDY

 Complex-Compound Sentence

-A complex-compound sentence has at least two main (independent) clauses and one or more subordinate (dependent) clauses.
+A complex-compound sentence has at least two main (independent) clauses and at least one subordinate (dependent) clauses.
 It is also called a compound-complex sentence.

 Each of the following examples has two main clauses and one subordinate clause.
-The blue parts of sentences represent the main clauses whereas the red part represents a subordinate clause.
+The blue parts of the sentences represent the main clauses, whereas the red part represents the subordinate clause.

 Examples.